TStand90/roguelike-tutorials-website/content/tutorials/tcod/v2/part-2.md

 One thing we can do is pass of some of these responsibilities to another class, which will be responsible for "running" our game.
 The `main.py` file can still set things up and tell that new class what to do, but this design should help keep the `main.py` file from getting too large over time.

 Let's create an `Engine` class, which will take the responsibilities of drawing the map and entities, as well as handling the player's input.
-Create a new file, and call it engine.py.
-In that file, put the following class:
+Create a new file, and call it `engine.py`.
+In that file, put the following contents:

 ```py3